Eyes - wearing glasses

 - Sometimes changing places in the class can help.

 - Sometimes using different coloured chalk or markers makes it easier to read the board.
-(But remember that many people are colour blind and this can make it harder for them to see the words.)
+(But remember that some people are colour blind and this can make it harder for them to see the words.)